 - Butter – I find that unsalted butter works best in this recipe.

-They should cool completely first and it’s best if you squeeze excess air out of the bag to keep your drop biscuits from drying out.
+- Storing: They should cool completely first then store them in a resealable bag.
+It’s best if you squeeze excess air out of the bag to keep your drop biscuits from drying out.
 I typically put mine in the fridge.

-Sometimes I like to get the dough ready to go so that I can bake fresh drop biscuits any time I want.
-Just put these little babies on a prepared baking sheet and then toss it in the freezer instead of the oven.
+- Make-Ahead Tips: Sometimes I like to get the dough ready to go so that I can bake fresh drop biscuits any time I want.
+Just put the spooned dough on a prepared baking sheet and then toss it in the freezer instead of the oven.
 It’s a good idea to gently cover with plastic wrap.

 Bisquick Drop Biscuits